Submissions

 Case Reports

-Case Reports.
 Reports describing observations on clinical cases that can be educational, including adverse effects of drugs or outcomes of a specific treatment.
-They should be divided into: Abstract, Introduction, Case report(s), Discussion, Conclusions and References.

-Requirements: About 2000 words, abstract 150 words max, 20 references max, 3 tables and/or figures
+Requirements: about 2000 words, abstract 150 words max, 20 references max, 3 tables and/or figures

 Clinical cases published by Advancements in Health Research must: